 6th Fretboard Position

 This position favours flat keys such as Bb and Eb major and their relative minors.
 Here, the exercise is outlining chords: B flat major and E flat major.
 This shows a deviation from the finger-per-fret rule in the 2nd bar (the E flat chord).
 Finger 1 is in position while fingers 2, 3 & 4 share the eighth fret in order to hold the chord shape.
 An alternative is to place your 3rd finger across that part of the eighth fret.

 The 7th fretboard position favours guitar-friendly sharp keys, so it's more popular than the 6th position.
 The exercise is Beethoven's "Ode to Joy" theme from his 9th symphony.
 The key is G major.

 8th Fretboard Position

-Not as popular as the 7th, but sill more frequently used than the 6th position.
-The exercise is a blues cliché 'boogie woogie'.
+Not as popular as the 7th, but still more frequently used than the 6th position.
+The exercise is a boogie woogie cliché.

 9th Fretboard Position